devon-artmeier/mcdpcm/README.md

 # Sega Mega CD PCM Converter

-This is a tool to
+This is a tool to convert 8-bit mono WAV files into Sega Mega CD PCM sample files.

 ## Usage